Garbi cloth

-Garbi was a silk-cotton blend fabric made with cotton in the warp and silk in the weft.
-It was a handloom textile material from the nineteenth century Punjab.
+Garbi also Garvi was a silk-cotton blend fabric made with cotton in the warp and silk in the weft.
+It was a handloom textile material from the nineteenth century Sindh and Punjab.
 Garbi had a strong and a rough texture.
 It was made of thirty yards in length and nine inches in width, like the other piece goods from India and Pakistan.
 Women in Sindh wore Garbi-made folk dresses.